Asphilia/asphilia.github.io/README.md

-# asphilia.github.io
-Github Pages Website -> Usefull information about anything and everything, probably...
+Github Pages Website of Asphilia

+At the beginning stages.

+## Probable future content
+* research summaries
+* anime and manga reviews
+* other more or less interesting stuff
+* maybe featuring two languages: english + german...